Rowan Atkinson’s Man vs Bee is a better Bean – review

 I’ve not been a great fan of Rowan Atkinson ever since he inflicted the tiresome Mr Bean on the world.
 And that’s despite his brilliant early work for Not the Nine O’Clock News and as Blackadder some decades ago.
 Partly, I’ll admit, this is because I once bore a vague resemblance to Atkinson, dressed like Bean, drove a “classic” Mini and was thus laughed at by children in the street.
 I also went off Atkinson because I just didn’t “get” Bean.
 Innovative, ingenious and wildly popular as he was.
 Physical comedy isn’t for everyone.

 Trevor’s first assignment is to look after a huge opulent hi-tech home packed with fine art and a fleet of rare classic cars in the climate-controlled garage.
-It belongs to an obscenely rich couple (Jing Lisi and Julian Rhind-Tutt), off for their exotic holiday.
-They make the cardinal error of failing to instruct Trevor on how their large and complex home works, leaving him to read a thick manual.
-Obviously he mistakes a ton of Pea and Ham soup for the manual and proceeds to cook it.
+It belongs to an obscenely rich couple (Jing Lusi and Julian Rhind-Tutt), off for their exotic holiday.
+They make the cardinal error of failing to instruct Trevor about how their large and complex home works, leaving him to read a thick manual.
+Obviously, he mistakes a ton of Pea and Ham soup from the manual and proceeds to cook it.
 Pursued, pestered and persecuted by what seems to be a malevolent bee – and aided unwittingly by the rather dim pet dog, Cupcake, left behind by the plutocrats – Trevor predictably ends up destroying the lovely home, though in inventive and unexpected ways.

 The fantastical plots and twists work surprisingly well in the end, after all the Beanery.
 The only glaring flaws are that Trevor and Jess seem much too nice to be divorced, and I refuse to believe that bumblebees like peanut butter (the premise of Bingley’s frantic attempts to trap it).
 I also didn’t need the rather crude product placement, on behalf of Miele and Waitrose, to remind me that posh folk like their stuff.